Sujatha Mohan: Career

-She used to sing ad jingles in the late 1980s for A. R. Rahman (such as the Premiere Cooker ad and the Tilda Rice ad).
-Then Rahman got her to sing "Pudhu Vellai Mazhai" from Mani Ratnam's 1992 film Roja, which became one of the biggest hit songs in India.
-The backing vocals for the song "Kadhal Roja" were also performed by Sujatha.
-She has had other hit songs, most of them with Rahman from films including Pudhiya Mugam (1992), Gentleman (1993), Jeans and Minsaara Kanavu (1997).
-She has also recorded some songs in Hindi, including "Dil Hai Sanam" (the Hindi version of "Thee Thee") from Chor Chor (Thiruda Thiruda), "Ishq Bina" from Taal, "Hai Jaana" from Pukar and "Ishwar Allah" from Earth, and provided backing vocals for the song "Tum Ho Meri Nigahom" from Kabhi Na Kabhi, all of them composed by A. R. Rahman.
-She has had many of her notable and successful songs under the musical direction of Rahman.
+In the late 1980s, Sujatha worked extensively in the advertising industry, recording commercial jingles for composer A. R. Rahman, including campaigns such as the Premier Cooker and Tilda Rice advertisements.
+This association later led to one of the defining moments of her career when Rahman selected her to perform "Pudhu Vellai Mazhai" for Mani Ratnam’s 1992 film Roja.
+The song became a landmark success and played a significant role in bringing her voice to a wider audience across India.
+Sujatha also provided the backing vocals for "Kadhal Roja" from the same soundtrack.
+Over the following years, she continued to collaborate with Rahman on a number of acclaimed film projects, contributing memorable songs to soundtracks such as Pudhiya Mugam (1993), Gentleman (1993), Minsaara Kanavu (1997), Ratchagan (1997) and Jeans (1998).
+The collaboration produced songs in Hindi cinema as well, including "Dil Hai Sanam" (the Hindi version of "Thee Thee") from Chor Chor (Thiruda Thiruda), "Ishq Bina" from Taal (1999), "Hai Jaana" from Pukar (2000) and "Ishwar Allah" from Earth (1998), and provided backing vocals for the song "Tum Ho Meri Nigahon" from Kabhi Na Kabhi (1999).
+She has delivered most of her notable and successful songs under the musical direction of Rahman.

+She has worked extensively with leading composers in India including Raveendran, Johnson, Ouseppachan, Deva, S. P. Venkatesh, Kannur Rajan, M. M. Keeravani, Sirpy, Koti, Vidyasagar, Sharreth, S. A. Rajkumar, Hamsalekha, Mani Sharma, Karthik Raja, Bharadwaj, Yuvan Shankar Raja among many others and has recorded maximum duet songs with K. J. Yesudas, M. G. Sreekumar, Hariharan, S. P. Balasubrahmanyam and Unnikrishnan.
 She made a strong comeback in the Malayalam film industry in the mid-1990s and most of her notable Malayalam songs were composed by Vidyasagar.
-Most of her hit songs from Telugu are composed by Mani Sharma.
+Additionally, most of her hit songs from Telugu were composed by Mani Sharma.

-Awards
+Awards and accolades

-Mohan has received several awards and recognitions for her work in the South Indian film musical world.
+Sujatha has received several awards and recognitions for her work in the South Indian film musical world.
 In 2021, she was awarded the Kalaimamani award by the Government of Indian state Tamil Nadu for the year 2019.
 She has also received Kerala and Tamil Nadu state awards.